 After understanding the UPSC EPFO pattern of EO/AO and APFC, it’s time to take a look at the syllabus.

-UPSC EPFO Syllabus
+UPSC EPFO Syllabus 2025: What to Study?

 The official syllabus of the UPSC EPFO EO/AO and APFC exams broadly comprises the following topics: